Chen Dong (taikonaut): Shenzhou 14

+Shenzhou 20

+On April 24, 2025, Chen Dong launched on the Shenzhou 20 mission to the Tiangong space station, where he is currently serving as commander.
+With 6 spacewalks for a total time of 37 hours 4 minutes, he is the current Chinese record holder for most spacewalks and most time spent outside a spacecraft.

 Awards

 For his achievements on the Shenzhou 11 mission, Chen was awarded the Spaceflight Merit Medal (Third Class) along with the honorary title of "hero astronaut" on 26 December 2016 by the Central Military Commission.

 Personal life

-Chen is married and has twin sons.
+Chen married Wang Xiaoyan (汪晓燕) in 2005 and has twin sons.